loraxx753/jqvi/README.md

 ### filesystem

 A javascript object that contains folder information that the file will be written to.
-The file will be written into the {folername}._files child object.
+The file will be written into the {foldername}._files child object.

 If this is omitted, it will be written to an empty object.